 The Bond Project Lists of Propositions S and Z, respectively, were merged by the District's Board of Education at a public meeting on December 11, 2012.
+The Bond Project List of Measure YY was merged into the existing merged Proposition S and Z project list by the District's Board of Education at a Public meeting on December 4, 2018.
 The combined list describes the specific projects the District proposes to finance with the proceeds of the bonds.
 Listed projects are completed as needed at a particular school site according to a Board-reviewed Project Prioritization Matrix.
-Part One of the Bond Project List authorizes expenditures of bond proceeds for site discretionary projects; school improvements to support student health, safety and security; projects to improve school accessibility; school improvements to support student learning and instruction; major building systems repair and replacement; accommodating school enrollment; and charter school facilities.
-Part Two of the Bond Project List presents a listing of authorized projects at individual District school sites.
+The Bond Project List authorizes expenditures of bond proceeds for site discretionary projects; school improvements to support student health, safety and security; projects to improve school accessibility; school improvements to support student learning and instruction; major building systems repair and replacement; accommodating school enrollment; and charter school facilities.
+The Bond Project List also presents a listing of authorized projects at individual District school sites.

-SAN DIEGO UNIFIED SCHOOL DISTRICT PROPOSITIONS S AND Z BOND PROGRAM PERFORMANCE AUDIT REPORT BACKGROUND INFORMATION June 30, 2018
+SAN DIEGO UNIFIED SCHOOL DISTRICT PROPOSITIONS S AND Z AND MEASURE YY BOND PROGRAM PERFORMANCE AUDIT REPORT BACKGROUND INFORMATION June 30, 2019

 Election of 2008 Series A and Series B Proposition S bonds were sold in April 2009, generating \$170 million in bond proceeds for the building program.
 Election of 2008 Series C and Series D Proposition S bonds were sold in August 2010, generating an additional \$200 million in bond proceeds for the building program.
-Election of 2008 Series E Proposition S bonds were sold in May 2012 generating \$150 million.
+Election of 2008 Series F and G Proposition S bonds were sold in April 2012 generating \$150 million.
 Election of 2008 Series F and G Proposition S bonds were sold in April 2014 generating \$65.1 million.
 Election of Series H Proposition S bonds were sold in June 2015 generating \$31.7 million.
 Election of 2008 Series I were sold in November 2015 generating \$99.9 million.
 Election of 2008 Series J were sold in May 2016 generating \$45 million.
 Election of 2008 Series K were sold in December 2017 generating \$100 million.
-As of June 30, 2018 a total of \$862 million of \$2.1 billion has been issued.
+As of June 30, 2019 a total of \$862 million of \$2.1 billion has been issued.

 Election of 2012 Series A and B Proposition Z bonds were sold in April 2013, generating \$530 million in bond proceeds for the building program.
 Election of 2012 Series D and E were sold in September 2015 generating \$154.4 million in proceeds for the building program.
 Election of 2012 Series F and G bonds were sold in November 2015 generating \$470.6 million in bond proceeds for the building program.
+Election of 2012 Series F and G bonds were sold in November 2015 generating \$470.6 million in bond proceeds for the building program.
 Election of 2012 Series H, I and J were sold in November 2017 generating \$720 million in bond proceeds for the building program.
-As of June 30, 2018 total of \$1.875 billion of the \$2.8 billion has been issued.
+As of June 30, 2019 total of \$1.875 billion of the \$2.8 billion has been issued.